August 6, 2019

 At Continuum, we know firsthand the degree of lifting, bending, and weight-bearing needed in satisfying the care needs of a senior loved one, which is why each of our professional caregivers are competent in caregiver safety methods that protect both themselves and the seniors in their care.
 Injuries can occur from even the most mundane of tasks that require more physical strength than you might realize: shopping and running errands, cleaning the home, performing laundry chores, cooking, and especially transferring a senior loved one to the sofa or bed.

-To help family caregivers lessen the likelihood of injury, we provide the following suggestions:
+To help family caregivers stay safe, we provide the following suggestions to avoid caregiving injuries:

 - Let assistive devices do the lifting.
 For older adults with mobility issues, transfers, such as from a bed to a sofa, represent the most common factor behind injury to those caring for them.
 Not just that, but the danger of a loved one falling and acquiring an injury are heightened.
 Caregivers should investigate equipment like a Hoyer lift to assist with safe transfers (however, understand that proper equipment training will be needed).